K-rishav/Same-Day-Delivery/README.md

 ## Data Walkthrough

-The source data comprises customer orders made at various store locations, and it undergoes real-time processing through ksqldb to derive and store the count of orders for each item at each store location in a ktable.
+The source data in MongoDB comprises customer orders made at various store locations, and it undergoes real-time processing through ksqldb to derive and store the count of orders for each item at each store location in a ktable and then sent to an instance of MySQL running on AWS.

 ## Architecture Diagram